Skip Navigation

 D – Donations Non-profits can only help their clients when there are enough resources to keep them running.
 You can help them raise funds or collect in natura donations.

 E – Equality Many volunteers strive to address inequalities, intolerance and poverty.
-Look for organizations that have equality as their main goal, you can help
+Look for organizations that have equality as their main goal, and see which volunteer role suists your set of skills.

 F – Fundraising If you are into grant writing, event planning and online fundraising, join forces with local organizations whose mission aligns with your values.